belle2/basf2/online_book/computing/bsub.rst

          $ bsub -q l "basf2 one_of_example.py"
          Job <xxxxxxxx> is submitted to queue <l>.

-      To check the status use, one of the following:
+      To check the status, use one of the following:

       ``bjobs -q l <xxxxxxxx>``, ``bjobs <xxxxxxxx>``, or just ``bjobs`` alone.